-ND - Not detectable
+ND - Not detectable.

-ppm (parts per million) = mg/L (milligrams per liter) - One ppm or one mg/L corresponds to 1 gallon of water in 10,000 gallons of water. ppb (parts per billion) - One ppb corresponds to 1 gallon of water in 10,000,000 gallons of water.
+ppm (parts per million) = mg/L (milligrams per liter) - One ppm or one mg/L corresponds to 1 gallon of water in 1,000,000 gallons of water. ppb (parts per billion) - One ppb corresponds to 1 gallon of water in 1,000,000,000 gallons of water.

 pCi/L (Picocuries per liter) - Radioactivity concentration unit. ug/L (micrograms per liter) - Measurement of radioactivity.
-NTU (Nephelometric Turbidity Units) - A measure of water clarity.
-QRAA (Quarterly Running Annual Average) - An ongoing annual average calculation of data from the most recent four quarters.
+RAA (Running Annual Average) - An ongoing annual average calculation of data from the most recent four quarters.

 90th Percentile - Represents the highest value found out of 90% of the samples taken in a representative group.
 If the 90th percentile is greater than the action level, it will trigger a treatment or other requirements that a water system must follow.